monzee/vanilla/README.md

 // In a click handler
 displayContactsRequest.submit();
 ```

 This has the disadvantage of needing to declare fields for every permission set
-and having the action being far away from where it actually happens.
-This is
+and having the action declared far away from where it actually happens.
+I am not
-why this is presented merely as an option.
-The permission dialog appear so
+a big fan of that, that's why this is presented merely as an option.
+The
-infrequently that I think it's often times fine to use the sloppy style.
+permission dialog appears so infrequently that I think it's often times fine to
+use the sloppy style.

 ## Installation